 Litwin and Stringer (1968) defined it as “the perceived, subjective effect of the formal system, the informal style of managers, and other important environmental factors on the attitudes, beliefs, values and motivation of people who work in a particular organization”.

 According to Schneider and Hall (1972), climate perceptions emerge as a result of the person’s numerous activities, interactions, feelings and other daily experiences in the organization.

 Accordingly, organizational climate may be construed as the personality of an organization as perceived by its employees.
 The totality of personality of individuals working in the organization has an impact on it and also the climate that emerges within an organization represents a major determinant of employees’ behavior.

 Organizations, like fingerprints and snowflakes, are always unique.
 Each has its own culture, traditions, and methods of action which, in their totality constitute its climate.
 Some organizations are bustling and efficient, others are easy going.
-Some are quite human, others are hard and cold.
 An organization tends to attract and keep people who fit its climate, so that its patterns are to some extent perpetuated.